tudelft3d/val3dity/data/poly/README.txt

   * cube1 where top face has a bow tie orientation
   * invalid

+# cube19
+  * unit cube with a hole (inner ring) in the top face having same orientation as outer ring
+  * invalid

 # concave
   * concave shape; top and bottom faces are concave polygons
   * valid

 # torus
   * a "squared donut", genus of the shell is 1